-We take you back to one of the ancestors of NATO, namely the supranational treaty organization called Upstalsboom ('boom' meaning tree.
-Pronounce the 'oo' as in Rome).
+We take you back to one of the ancestors of NATO, namely the supranational treaty organization called Upstalsboom.
+It means something like 'the high tree'; boom meaning tree and pronounce a the 'o' as in Rome.
 This league was not founded at the North Atlantic but at the nearby North Sea, at the beginning of the thirteenth century.
 Headquarters of Upstalsboom was exactly 363 kilometers as the crow flies northeast from NATO headquarters in Brussels.
 Indeed, Aurich, Germany.
 A modest town of forty-thousand inhabitants in the region Ostfriesland, or East Frisia.
 Upstalsboom had seven members.
 NATO started with twelve.
 The founding articles of the treaty of Upstalsboom have many similarities with those of NATO almost eighth centuries later, when it comes to the preferred behavior of its members when confronted with external threats.
 Read, compare and be surprised:

 Article 5: The Parties agree that an armed attack against one or more of them in Europe or North America shall be considered an attack against them all and consequently they agree that, if such an armed attack occurs, each of them, in exercise of the right of individual or collective self-defense recognized by Article 51 of the Charter of the United Nations, will assist the Party or Parties so attacked by taking forthwith, individually and in concert with the other Parties, such action as it deems necessary, including the use of armed force, to restore and maintain the security of the North Atlantic area.